 In six articles for common machine types, we outline how companies can use the FORCAM FORCE™ EDGE connectivity layer to connect all machines – regardless of manufacturer, vintage or control system – and process the data in the SAP DMC (Digital Manufacturing Cloud) or SAP ME/MII – e.g. in the “Intelligent Asset Network”.

 Climate protection, sustainability, corporate governance, and costs: Resource efficiency is a top priority in business and in society at large.

-In energy monitoring, the basic question is whether plant consumption is the main focus of attention, or whether consumption per item produced or per production order is to be recorded as an ancillary measurable.
-At a machine level, energy monitoring focuses primarily on the consumption of media or energy by production plants.
+In energy monitoring, the basic question is whether plant consumption is the main focus of attention, or whether consumption per item produced or per production order is to be recorded as an ancillary measurement.
+At a machine level, energy monitoring focuses primarily on the consumption of materials or energy by production plants.
 The key questions are:

 - Which plant consumes which amounts of energy?

-- At what point(s) in time do what energy consumption rates occur?
+- At what point(s) in time do energy consumption rates occur?

 Reference machine, plug-ins, process flow, target architecture

 When selecting the reference asset, one should first clarify which plug-ins are relevant and should be used for communicating with the machine controller.

 When considering the process, it is important to know what type of energy meter the system uses, specifically whether the meter on the plant shows an absolute figure which can be transferred directly, or whether the system has to apply the input figure incrementally.

 All requirements are mapped onto the FORCAM solution portfolio.
 The resultant solution architecture is described as follows: